underscoreio/shapeless-guide/src/pages/intro/thisbook.md

 but we will write one set of encoders that can handle any case class or sealed trait.
-We will also introduce shapeless' `Lazy` type, which lets us handle resursive data like lists and trees.
+We will also introduce shapeless' `Lazy` type, which lets us handle recursive data like lists and trees.

 In Chapter 4 we will introduce `LabelledGeneric`, a variant of `Generic` that exposes field and type names